 On site rules

 Please note that cycling on the Estate is restricted.
 Two cycle racks are provided and motorcycle couriers are prohibited from entering South Square, Gray’s Inn Square and the roadway by Raymond Buildings.
-Non-residents must not bring dogs into the Inn (except guide dogs).
-Non-residents and residents of the Inn are not allowed to bring dogs (except guide dogs) into the Walks.
+Non-residents of the Inn must not bring dogs into the Inn and are not allowed to bring dogs into the Walks (except guide dogs).
+Residents of the Inn must register their dog with the Inn and should refer to the Inn’s Rule Book for further information.

 The Head Porter will remove all hawkers, disorderly people and those causing a nuisance.
 CCTV is used on the Inn’s estate and images are monitored and recorded for the purposes of crime prevention and detection and the safety of persons within Gray’s Inn.
 The system is controlled by the Inn.